 Bakers Ammonia was used in many heirloom recipes from 100-200 years ago before the invention of baking powder.
 Northern Europeans still use it because it makes their springerle, Loftkökur and gingerbread cookies very light and crisp.
 Bakers Ammonia provides many times the leavening capability of baking powder, but at a cost.
 It will make your kitchen smell of ammonia while the cookies are baking – please don’t panic, the smell dissipates quickly and the cookies have zero taste of ammonia!

 There is no substituting this ingredient – you cannot make these cookies without it!
-I provide an easy mail-order source for this ingredient in the list below – it is well worth trying, Citizens…and ekkert að þakka – “you’re welcome” in Icelandic. 😉
+This recipe is well worth trying, Citizens…and ekkert að þakka – “you’re welcome” in Icelandic. 😉

 Battle on – The Generalissimo